alexeyismirnov/github-repo-extension/README.md

         5. Select the `repo` scope.
 This scope grants access to your repositories, which is necessary for the extension to function.
         6. Click "Generate token".
         7. Copy the generated token. **Important:** GitHub will only show you this token once.
 Make sure to copy it before closing the page.
-        8. Paste this token into the extension's setup screen and click "Save Token".
+        8. Paste this token into the extension's setup screen and click "Save".